 - Right after this, Matt asks about Karen's brother, and there's a moment of hesitation before she settles on "Ummmm, he's sweet.
 He was a...good brother."
-Considering the role she had in his death, it's no wonder she's caught off guard by Matt's question.
+Considering the role she had in the car accident that killed him, it's no wonder she's caught off guard by Matt's question.

-- Improvised Weapon: In the crypt, Frank improvises a coffin lid for a ballistic shield.
+- Improvised Armour: In the crypt, Frank improvises a coffin lid for a ballistic shield.